Warehouse Logistics: Cross-Docking

 - Pre-picked, pre-packaged customer orders from another production plant or warehouse

-Because products aren't put away in the company's prescribed fashion - there is increased risk with a loss of inventory control by using cross docking in the long term.
+Because products aren't put away in the company's prescribed fashion during cross-docking, there's an increased risk related to loss of inventory control by using the method the long term.

-To implement cost docking effectively, warehouse and supply chain managers should implement robust inventory control processes and train warehouse employees on those processes.
-Even though cross docked items are not put away in the company's prescribed fashion, that does not lessen the need to account for those goods while accounting for stock and reconciling supplier and customer invoices.
+To implement cost-docking effectively, warehouse and supply chain managers should put into place robust inventory control processes and train warehouse employees on those processes.
+Even though cross-docked items are not put away in the company's prescribed fashion, that does not lessen the need to account for those goods while accounting for stock and reconciling supplier and customer invoices.